The Doctor of Philosophy Program

 - At least 30 graduate course credits beyond the bachelor’s degree; at least 21 credits must be letter-graded ECE courses and up to 9 credits can be graduate courses in a related field.

-- Of the 21 ECE letter-graded course credits, 6 must be associated with an area of concentration outside the student’s primary area of study (does not have to match the traditional curriculum areas in department).
+- Of the 21 ECE letter-graded graduate course credits, 6 must be associated with an area of concentration outside the student’s primary area of study.

 - Two (2) of the letter-graded ECE courses must be Ohio State ECE 6000+ for students beginning the PhD program in autumn 2019 and after.